eclipse-jkube/jkube/quickstarts/maven/docker-file-provided/README.md

 # JKube externally provided Dockerfile example
 This quick start showcases how to use Eclipse JKube with external Docker files.

-External Docker file are configured using `contextDir` and `dockerFile` options.
+External Docker files are configured using `contextDir` and `dockerFile` options.

 If only `dockerFile` option is specified, the file is searched in a relative path under `src/main/docker`.
 If set in combination with `contextDir` the Docker file